mahmudstat/mahmudstat.github.io/docs/index.md

 biblio-style: apalike
 link-citations: yes
 github-repo: mahmudstat/resume
-description: "About Abdullah Al Mahmud as updated on `r Sys.Date()`"
+description: "About Abdullah Al Mahmud as updated on 2021-09-13"
 ---

 # About me {-}